In the Sky this Month for SWFL.

 If you are new to the night sky, and have an Android device, such as a tablet or phone, you can find a free app in the Google Play Store, called Sky Map.
 Sky Map will help you locate objects in the night sky.

-Neptune, in Aquarius, will be at opposition on 10 September, after it transits the meridian after midnight EDT.
-See https://is.gd/urnep for a finder chart.
+Neptune, (Southeast-evening; Southwest-morning) in Aquarius, was at opposition on 10 September, so visible most of the night.
+See https://is.gd/urnep for a finder

 The Hubble Space Telescope will be visible early evening (7-9 p.m.) the first half of October, and between 6 & 7 a.m. from the last week of the month.
 See this link for specific times and routes for the HST: http://www.heavens-above.com